mailtoharshit/PolyForce/README.md

 # PolyForce
-## Using Polymer components  with Visualforce
+## Using Polymer components  with Visualforce to draw Amazing Charts

 To run in your browser: